githubtraining/write-a-ll-course/responses/07_3-phases.md

 ## Step 7: Choose the example that shows the three phases

 Before we start writing some for this course, let's practice identifying this three phase process.
 There are four examples below - some of which are examples of this three phase process, and some of which _aren't_.
 For each example, there is a label.
-For each example that _is_ a good example of the three phases, add the corresponding issue label to this pull request.
+For each example that _is_ a good example of the three phases, add the corresponding label to this pull request.
 Once all of them match what I expect, I'll give you the next instructions.

-If you get stuck, add the issue label "help" and I'll give you some more detail. (include instructions for how to add labels)
+If you get stuck, add the issue label "help" and I'll give you some more detail.

 ### :keyboard: Activity: Apply a label that corresponds to the example showing the three phases of a step